Back to Blogs

 As well as unique and award-winning independent restaurants and eateries, Bury St Edmunds has a host of well-loved national restaurants.

-These include Carluccios, Byron Burger, and Wagamama at the arc shopping centre.
-Bills, Pizza Express, Giggling Squid, Prezzo, and Cote Brasserie in Abbeygate Street.
+These include Byron Burger, and Wagamama at the arc shopping centre.
+Pizza Express, Giggling Squid, Prezzo, and Cote Brasserie in Abbeygate Street.

 Pubs and a Brewery

 The award-winning One Bull is one of the most historic pubs in the town.
 Call in for a locally roasted coffee, a glass of wine or a pint of Brewshed beer (brewed by their sister brewery).
 Dine from their small but perfectly formed seasonal menu, which is locally sourced where possible.
-Choose from the 190+ wines in their wine shop, Vino Gusto, to share a bottle in the pub or to take home with you.
+Choose from the 190+ wines to share a bottle in the pub or to take home with you.
+Check out their new wine shop in Hatter Street, Vino Gusto.

 Eat your way Around the World - Independent Outlets and Cafés